 The calming effect of daily meditation on the nerves, blood pressure, heart rate, and the ability to kick into a focus mode outside of meditation when you need it, become one’s toolkit through a meditation practice.

 My technique is flexible, one where I usually sit in a chair but sometimes use a zabuton cushion with a zafu to floor sit.
 While floor sitting feels more traditional, the chair is often more comfortable.
 I sit straight with neck and head aligned vertically with the spine (this posture takes work to keep up during a session).
 Then I cup hands in my lap, take off my glasses, and keep my eyes closed.

-For each session, I use a smartphone app, Insight Timer, to time sessions with opening/interval/ending bells or chimes.
+For each session, I use a smartphone app, Insight Timer, for timing sessions with opening/interval/ending bells or chimes.
 The free app also connects with other meditators in your area or beyond, which could lead to a community involvement if wanted.

-- What is this/I don’t know – A favorite of mine when dealing with something I worry about (physical or otherwise), this one helps detach myself from the need for answers and opens me to acceptance of what is.
-This technique consists of saying “What is this” mentally on inhale, then “I don’t know” on exhale.
+What is this/I don’t know – A favorite of mine when dealing with something I worry about (physical or otherwise), this one helps detach myself from the need for answers and opens me to acceptance of what is.
+This technique comprising thinking “What is this” on inhale, then “I don’t know” on exhale.
 Repeat.

 However, wherever, whenever you meditate… it’s all good!
 Don’t feel you have to always formally meditate: I’ve had some great flash meditation moments on buses and such when I just closed my eyes and followed my breath quietly for three minutes.